Skip to content

 Mitigation/Countermeasures There will be multiple levels: 1) design and implementation level mitigations for developers/builders; 2) operational mitigations for integrators, e.g., air-gapping systems

-Next actionable steps What can be done to identify and/or mitigate the issue?
+Next Actionable Steps What can be done to identify and/or mitigate the issue?